-Free Range • Eggs
+Free Range/Pasture Raised • Eggs

-The "free range" claim, indicating that hens were allowed access to the outdoors, is verified by the AMS when made by USDA-inspected egg producers during the voluntary egg-grading process.
-The AMS, which verifies the claim with unscheduled on-farm inspections conducted once per year, does not require any conditions for the "free range" claim beyond what it requires for "cage free" (see entry for Cage Free Eggs).
-"Free range" is not verified when used on non-USDA-graded shell eggs, unless the producer participates in a third-party program that certifies "free range" claims pertaining to eggs.
+These claims, indicating that hens were allowed access to the outdoors, are verified by the AMS when made by USDA-inspected egg producers.
+The AMS verifies the claims with on-farm inspections conducted twice per year.
+The claims are not verified when used on non-USDA-graded eggs, unless the producer participates in a third-party program that certifies "free range" or "pasture raised" claims pertaining to eggs.
 The FSIS allows the use of these claims on egg products if the producer submits animal care protocols and/or affidavits describing the conditions under which the birds are raised.
 The documentation must describe the housing conditions for the birds and demonstrate continuous, free access to the outside throughout their normal growing cycle.
 The FSIS does not specify what amount of space is acceptable or whether vegetation must be present for the outdoor access requirement.

-Free Range/Free Roaming/Not Confined/Pasture Raised/Pasture Fed/Pasture Grown/Meadow Raised • Chicken, turkey, goose, duck
+Free Range/Free Roaming/Not Confined/Pasture Raised/ Pasture Fed/Pasture Grown/Meadow Raised • Chicken, turkey, goose, duck

 The FSIS allows the use of these claims on poultry products if the producer submits animal care protocols and/or affidavits describing the conditions under which the birds are raised.
 The documentation must describe the housing conditions for the birds and demonstrate continuous, free access to the outside throughout their normal growing cycle.
 The FSIS does not specify what amount of space is acceptable or whether vegetation must be present for the outdoor access requirement.
-Although the poultry industry typically applies different definitions to "range" and "pasture" claims, the FSIS currently treats all the claims in this category the same.
-In March 2023, Perdue Farms petitioned the FSIS to distinguish between

-"free range" and "pasture raised" for chicken products.
 The 2019 FSIS labeling guideline on animal-raising claims states that, based on FSIS consultation with the AMS, these claims need not be defined on the label.

-Free Range/Free Roaming/Not Confined/Pasture Raised/Pasture Fed/Pasture Grown/Meadow Raised • Beef, bison, lamb, goat, pork
+Free Range/Free Roaming/Not Confined/Pasture Raised/ Pasture Fed/Pasture Grown/Meadow Raised • Beef, bison, lamb, goat, pork

 The FSIS allows the use of these claims on meat products if the producer submits animal care protocols and/or affidavits describing the conditions under which the animals are raised.
 The 2019 FSIS labeling guideline on animal-raising claims states that documentation must show that the animals have continuous, free access to the outdoors throughout their usual grow-out period.

 For ruminants, this means the entire grazing season for the geographical area.
 These producers must also define the claim on the package, and include language to convey that the animals were never confined to a feedlot.
 The FSIS does not specify what amount of space is acceptable or whether vegetation must be present for the outdoor access requirement.